natenka/pyneng-book-en/docs/source/book/04_data_structures/6a_dict_methods.rst

 ``get()``
 ^^^^^^^^^

-If you query a key that is not present in the dictionary, an error occurs:
+If you query a key that is not present in dictionary, an error occurs:

 .. code:: python